Statevbg/Cucumber.io/CucumberDemoTesting/README.md

 # Exercise automation UI testing via cucumber, selenium, java and Junit.
 ## This is project for exercise and learning purpose.
-Using BDD process.
+Using BDD framework.